Six Ways to Stay Civically Engaged Between Elections

 About The Author

-Margaret Sasser is Vote Everywhere’s Program Development and Evaluation Manager.
+Margaret Sasser is the Program and Communications Manager at The Andrew Goodman Foundation.
 Margaret is passionate about civil rights issues and helping students to become active and engaged members of their communities.